Frank Mazza Pavilion - 1981

-For many years, this section of Brookline Boulevard was the site of four individual storefronts with second-floor apartments.
+For many years, this section of Brookline Boulevard was the site of four individual storefronts, three of which had with second-floor apartments.
 These included the commercial establishments Brookline News Agency, Tryson's Shoes, Sesto's Barber Shop and Zitelli's Boulevard Gardens.
 A fire in 1973 completely destroyed the middle two buildings and did major damage to the others.
 The surviving buildings were repaired and eventually torn down in 1980.

 Mazza Pavilion has been a wonderful place for Brookline retirees to spend their twilight years, and the public parking garage has been a useful benefit for both the residents and the many shoppers who frequent Brookline Boulevard merchants.

 The story of Mazza Pavilion took a surreal turn of events in 2008.
 That year it was discovered that faulty building materials had led to an irreversible mold problem that threatened the very safety of the apartments and tenants.